 Your turnaround time for logo design also depends on how much time you dedicate to the project.
 If you’re working on other projects as well, then you might not be able to dedicate your full time to one project.

-That’s not a problem until you take too many projects that you can’t handle.
+That’s not a problem until you take on too many projects that you can’t handle.
 So, before taking on a new project, make sure you have the bandwidth for it and can prioritize your work without missing deadlines.

 Decision Makers & Stakeholders